sekai-gyoku/My-study-log/README.md

 - AST-based evaluator
 - very small constant folding pass on AST

+## Suggested Entry Points

+If you want to quickly see the more relevant parts of this repository, you can start from:

+- `week2/day10/precedence_parser_v1`
+- `week2/day11/constant_folding_v1`

 ## Current Goal

 The goal of this repository is to build a clearer understanding of: